5 Things to Do First During a Ransomware Attack

 • 8 TiB/hour data transfer rate

-• Onsite professional services from time of array arrival to through RMA of infected array
+• Onsite professional services from time of array arrival through RMA of infected array

 • Eliminating the ability for protected data to be modified or deleted, thus ensuring recoverability

-Revisit part one in this series for the “before” of an attack, and stay tuned for part three, where I’ll go into the actions you can take after an attack.
+Revisit part one in this series for the “before” of an attack, or go to part three for the actions to take after an attack.